Next offered: TBD due to COVID-19

 Application deadline: TBA

-Contact us or call 604-739-1255 for more information or to be added to the list to be notified about the next Reading Session application deadline.
+Contact Elektra Women’s Choir for more information or to be added to our Reading Session application deadline mailing list.

 2016 participant David Archer commented, “The Elektra Reading Session is a golden opportunity for composers to test new ideas with a skilled ensemble in a supportive environment.
 This kind of experience is vital for improving our craft.
 Morna rehearsed each of our pieces with attention to detail and a passion for translating each composer’s intentions into the choir’s best expression.
 I would highly recommend this workshop to choral composers who want to improve their choral writing.”